pypm/home/docs/studies/index.md

 ## Case studies

-Click on the links in the titles below to see detailed results from the studies.
+Click on the titles below to see detailed results from the studies.

 ### August 9, 2020: [USA by state](usa20200809/index.md)